-NOTE: Vortexing is much better and gentler on the gold nanoparticles than sonicating the gold nanoparticles.
-Do not sonicate the gold nanoparticles as it could strip off the oleylamine ligands from the gold nanoparticles and cause aggregation and sedimentation of the gold nanoparticles.
+NOTE: Supplementary Figure 8 shows the centrifuge tubes with gold nanoparticle solution and toluene being vortexed and resuspended.
+Vortexing is much better and gentler on the gold nanoparticles than sonicating the gold nanoparticles.
+Do not sonicate the gold nanoparticles as sonication could strip off the oleylamine ligands from the gold nanoparticles and cause aggregation and sedimentation of the gold nanoparticles.

+NOTE: Supplementary Figure 9 shows how the gold nanoparticle solution should appear when the gold nanoparticles are resuspended into solution by vortexing each gold nanoparticle pellet with ~10 mL of toluene.

-After vortexing the centrifuge tubes with toluene and gold nanoparticles, add ~40 mL of fresh methanol into each of the 6 conical centrifuge tubes with toluene and nanoparticles, so there is a total of ~50 mL of solution in each 50 mL centrifuge tube, then screw the blue caps closed on the 50 mL centrifuge tubes.
+Pour ~40 mL of fresh methanol into each of the conical centrifuge tubes with toluene and nanoparticles, so that with the 10 mL of toluene that is already in each centrifuge tube, there is a total of ~50 mL of solution in each 50 mL centrifuge tube.
+Screw the caps back onto the 50 mL centrifuge tubes to close the tubes, and ensure that the caps are on tight.

-After the last 6 tubes are done spinning and the centrifuge stops (5 minutes), carefully take the tubes out of the centrifuge.
-The black gold nanoparticles should form a pellet that sticks to the bottom of the centrifuge tube.
-Carefully bring the centrifuge tubes with the gold nanoparticles back to the fume hood and try not to disturb or agitate them during transport.
-Slowly and gently pour out the waste toluene and methanol into a flammable waste vessel/beaker, being careful not to pour out or lose the black pellet of gold nanoparticles.

-Repeat this toluene and methanol wash and centrifuge process two more times, with 6 of the centrifuge tubes at a time, so that each 50 mL centrifuge tube with gold nanoparticles gets washed with toluene and methanol 3 separate times:

-Pour ~10 mL of fresh toluene into each 50 mL centrifuge tube with a gold nanoparticle pellet, using the fume hood.
-Close the centrifuge tube cap.

-Vortex the gold nanoparticle and toluene solution until it gets dark and cloudy again.
-Ensure that there is almost no dark powder on the bottom.

-Pour in ~40 mL of fresh methanol, to bring the solution back up to the ~50 mL level, using the fume hood.

-Place 6 of the centrifuge tubes into the centrifuge, and spin the tubes using the same centrifuge settings as before (RCF 1000, 5 minutes).
+Place the centrifuge tubes into the centrifuge.
+Spin the centrifuge tubes in the centrifuge to collect the gold nanoparticles into a pellet at the bottom of each tube, 6 centrifuge tubes at a time.
+Use the same centrifuge settings as before (RCF 1000, 5 minutes).

-After the centrifuge stops, gently take out the tubes with the nanoparticles, and then carefully take them to the fume hood (try not to disturb or agitate them during transport) where you should pour the waste toluene and methanol into the flammables waste vessel/beaker.
+After the centrifuge stops, gently take out the tubes with the nanoparticles, and then carefully take them to the fume hood (try not to disturb or agitate them during transport).
+Carefully pour out the waste toluene and methanol into the flammable waste vessel/beaker.

+NOTE: The second methanol rinse cycle is now complete.

-Repeat the process as necessary, until each 50 mL centrifuge tube with gold nanoparticles has been cleaned with toluene and methanol 3 times.
+For the third and final rinse cycle, follow the same process as before for vortexing in 10 mL of toluene, cleaning in 40 mL of methanol, centrifugation, and carefully pouring out the toluene/methanol solvent.
+Ensure that the gold nanoparticles in each of the 50 mL centrifuge tubes get resuspended with toluene and washed with methanol 3 times.

+Drying the Gold Nanoparticles:

-After the gold nanoparticles in the 50 mL centrifuge tube have been washed 3 separate times, and the toluene and methanol has been poured out for the last time, the gold nanoparticles need to be dried to evaporate the remaining solvent.
+NOTE: After the gold nanoparticles in the 50 mL centrifuge tube have been washed 3 separate times, and the toluene and methanol has been poured out for the last time, the gold nanoparticles need to be dried to evaporate the remaining solvent.
 There are two ways to dry the gold nanoparticles and evaporate the solvent:

-Option 1 - Nitrogen Gun: (Not ideal because it could cause the gold nanoparticle pellet to be damaged/lost):
+Option 1 - Nitrogen Gun (not recommended):

-Use a nitrogen gun or valve to gently blow dry the centrifuge tube containing the black pellet of gold nanoparticles at the bottom of the tube.
+Use a nitrogen gun or valve in the fume hood to gently blow dry the centrifuge tube containing the black pellet of gold nanoparticles at the bottom of the tube.

-Take care to not use too much nitrogen pressure, or you may dislodge the fragile gold nanoparticles pellet.
+Take care to not use too much nitrogen pressure, or the fragile gold nanoparticle pellet may get dislodged.

+NOTE: Drying the gold nanoparticles with the nitrogen gun is not ideal because it could cause the gold nanoparticle pellets to get damaged/lost.